Gpm-Musfik/Movie-Recommender-System/README.md

 </ol>

 ## Dataset
-This project uses a simplified version of the [TMDb 5000 Movie](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) Dataset, including:
+This project uses a simplified version of the [TMDb 5000 Movie](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) Dataset.

 ### Installation
 1. Clone this repository to your local machine: